MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Remove-SPSiteSubscriptionSettings.md

  [-AssignmentCollection <SPAssignmentCollection>] [-Confirm] [-WhatIf] [<CommonParameters>]
 ```

 ## DESCRIPTION
 This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
+You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
 For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

-The Remove-SPSiteSubscriptionSettings cmdlet deletes site subscription stored data for the specified site subscription.
+The `Remove-SPSiteSubscriptionSettings` cmdlet deletes site subscription stored data for the specified site subscription.
 If the FindAllOrphans parameter is specified, this cmdlet locates any data in the service application that does not exist in the list of local site subscriptions or the alternate list of subscriptions.

 The set of site subscriptions can be specified directly, or discovered by comparing data in the service application to the set of existing site subscriptions which finds the data set that corresponds to nonexistent site subscriptions.